TetieWasTaken/BobTheBot/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.
+Please select the relevant option

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-## Screenshots (optional)
+- [ ] Other

 # Checklist: